tdebatty/java-LSH/README.md

 # java-LSH

 A Java implementation of Locality Sensitive Hashing (LSH).

+Locality Sensitive Hashing (LSH) is a family of hashing methods that tent to produce the same hash (or signature) for similar items.
+There exist different LSH functions, that each correspond to a similarity metric.
+For example, the MinHash algorithm is designed for Jaccard similarity (the relative number of elements that two sets have in common).
+For cosine similarity, the traditional LSH algorithm used is Random Projection, but others exist, like Super-Bit, that deliver better resutls.

+This library implements Locality Sensitive Hashing (LSH), as described in Leskovec, Rajaraman & Ullman (2014), "Mining of Massive Datasets", Cambridge University Press.

 Are currently implemented:
-* MinHash algorithm to estimate Jaccard index;
+* MinHash algorithm for Jaccard index;
-* Super-Bit algorithm to estimate cosine similarity.
+* Super-Bit algorithm for cosine similarity.

 ##Download